 \begin{remark} It is curious that the proof of Theorem~\ref{theorem:diff-on-ball} works in infinite dimensional Banach spaces (for decent functions $f$), while the above argument to prove Theorem~\ref{theorem:diff-general} is essentially finite dimensional.
-So its extension to infinite dimensional Banach spaces is not so clear at the moment. \end{remark}
+Therefore its extension to infinite dimensional Banach spaces is an open problem. \end{remark}